A Look At Transfer Pricing & Taxation Of The Digital Economy

 - Which country (or countries) should have the right to tax these transactions and/or profits?

-- Once jurisdictional taxation rights have been established, what is the proper transfer pricing mechanism to ensure arm’s length allocation of global profits (or losses) to each jurisdiction?
+- Once jurisdictional taxation rights have been established, what is the proper transfer pricing mechanism to ensure a "fair" allocation of global profits (or losses) to each jurisdiction?

 Multilateral conversations on the taxation of the digital economy are ongoing, as countries attempt to reach global consensus on the best long-term approach.
 In the meantime, many countries are not waiting for global consensus, instead opting to impose unilateral digital tax measures.